Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Max final stops ignoring spike and learns about some of the real past

 To Max's surprise, Spike has cut off his arm telling max you like I'm just like you now.
 The robotic arm(s) he replaced it with is connected to his brain and acts like a tail allow him to fuse with Cyber.Beast as well as to control the cybervators

+- People are angery about what is precived to be cheating to prevent Max's team from winning Spike is one of them his precieved mistreatment of Max and his team is what drives him to do increasingly worst misdead through the story.

+- Spike tries to help Max out by cheating when Max sees this he responds by estentenaly coinciding as he stops mid attack so that he does not hit a frozen harmony. this enrages spike at this point he decides take matters into his own hands.
+This is because he thinks Max is working with the nra and recently learned they cheat to maintain the world order

+- Towards the end of Spike's arc he also joins Max's team which ultimatlly leads to his despair as his arorgance causes his team to lose or nearlly lose in which case he intervines by taking over a Cybertor on the opposing team.
+Max notices what has happened and in away forfiets the match maybe by interfaring or by not fighting back.
+	- If Max does not fight Back then it will be harnmony that goes berserk turning on her own team and/or satellite but Max is able to stop by simply standing in front of her and starts sing maybe a silly song that harmony all ways sings.
+And later explains why he did it and the way music works.

 ### 8. Ordeal, Death, Rebirth
 Episodes: 23, 24, 25, 26, 27, 28, 29, 30